akirayu101/samwize.github.com/source/_posts/2012-11-21-gae-or-dotcloud.markdown

 ---
 layout: post
 title: "GAE or Dotcloud?"
-date: 2012-11-02 00:02
+date: 2012-11-21 00:02
 comments: true
-categories: PaaS
+categories: Cloud
-published: false
+published: true
 ---

 I have been thinking which to use.

-I am already using GAE (Java) for a few years, running a couple of web apps on production.
+I am already using Google App Engine (Java) for a few years, running a couple of web apps on production.
 And paying them ever since they started charging.

 I tried a few apps on Dotcloud, but never yet deployed any on production.